Martind64/falcon_test/README.md

 [Requirements](Requirements.md)

-## Palindrome API
+## The Enterprise Palindrome App

-This application is an api that is able to calculate the longest palindrome within a string.
+This application consists of an api and a view.

+It is able to calculate the longest palindrome within a string  and save the string to the database while simultaneously displaying the posted data in a view.

 #### Running the application